-As a payment processing entity (PSE), YapStone is required by the IRS to report gross sales volume for any merchant processing more than 200 transactions AND $20,000 in volume per year (Please note lower threshold for the States of Vermont and Massachusetts).
+As a payment processing entity (PSE), YapStone is required by the IRS to report gross sales volume for any merchant processing more than 200 transactions AND $20,000 in volume per year (Please note lower threshold for the States of Vermont, Massachusetts, Mississippi and Missouri).
 You can think of the 1099-K like the W-2 that your employer issues to you and reports to the IRS every year.
 Informational reporting is the IRS’s method of encouraging increased voluntary tax compliance.

 Articles in this section

 - Form 1099-K: An overview

 - What is a Form 1099-K?

 - What is the purpose 1099-K reporting?

 - When will I receive my Form 1099-K?